 The city of Panama was founded on August 15, 1519 as the first Spanish settlement on the Pacific coast, and it is the oldest living city on the American mainland.
 However, it was destroyed in 1671 by the troops of English pirate Henry Morgan, and today the ruins of its old town are a tourist attraction.
 The modern city was rebuilt southwest of the old town ruins, and recent excavations in the area have led to the discovery of several burials.

-On the other hand, there were also burials of the indigenous people, who had lived in the same place where the Spaniards settled and mixed with them, before they were extinguished by the transmission of diseases.
+On the one hand, a cemetery of the first European settlers was found, and it was surprising to discover that many of the new settlers were of African origin.
+On the other hand, burials of the indigenous people were also found.
+These people had lived in the same place where the Spaniards settled and had mixed with them before being wiped out by the transmission of diseases.